Last Updated on

 As if that’s not enough to make the would-be groom go bankrupt, there was also the sambon among the Zambals which was basically a “bribe'” given to the girl’s relatives.
 Fortunately, through a custom called pamumulungan or pamamalae, the groom’s parents had the chance to meet the in-laws, haggle all they could, and make the final arrangements before the marriage.

 12. They used a “life or death” method of judgment.

-You may have first encountered “trial by ordeal” while reading stories from the medieval Europe.
+You may have first encountered “trial by ordeal” while reading stories from medieval Europe.
 It’s basically a method of judgment wherein an accused party would be asked to do something dangerous.
 If he luckily survives, he would be considered innocent.
 Otherwise, he would be proclaimed guilty.

 Our ancestors–and even some of today’s indigenous peoples–had a similar custom.
 The difference is that our version didn’t usually end up in a life-or-death situation.

-The ifugaos, for example, subjected the involved parties into either a “hot water” or “hot bolo” ordeal.
+The Ifugao, for example, subjected the involved parties into either a “hot water” or “hot bolo” ordeal.
 The former involved dropping of pebbles in a pot filled with boiling water.
 The accused was then asked to dip his hands into the pot and take out the stones.
-Failure to do this or doing it with “undue haste” would be interpreted as confession of guilt.
+Failure to do this or doing it with “undue haste” would be interpreted as a confession of guilt.

 The “hot bolo” ordeal, as the name suggests, required both suspects to have their hands be touched by a scorching knife.
 The one who suffered the most burns would be declared guilty.